 Noodles, miso broth, mushrooms, spring onion, tofu and a creamy soft-boiled egg.
+That’s all you need here.
 Yes, you can make this simple Japanese miso ramen at home!
 What a lovely vegetarian bowl of noodles!

 Japanese miso ramen!

 I could just add it to almost every dish I cook!
 But whenever I want a quick and easy lunch break I love to assemble miso soups, adding everything I can find in my fridge and pantry that very day.

 Do you know what miso is actually?
 Miso is a Japanese paste from fermented soybeans and salt.
 It can also contain wheat and such.
 Which means that if you are gluten intolerant, you better check the ingredients on the package to see what is really in it.

 Miso comes in different colors, from beige to a very dark brown almost black color.
 The longer miso paste ages, it will get darker and more stronger in flavor.
 I have used many types of miso before but I don’t really have a favorite.